GeoMOER/moer-mpg-remote-sensing/docs/units/_unit03/unit03-01_project_01.md

 ---
-title: "Project I: A Picture is Worth a Thousand Words"
+title: "Project 1: A Picture is Worth a Thousand Words"
 ---

 Design a project aiming in the computation of a comprehensive image collection for tree delineation, species prediction, and heterogeneity mapping.